SttApollo/SttApollo/README.md

 👋🏽 Hello!
-I am a curious, resourceful, and empathetic technologist with a passion for creating innovative solutions that enhance our daily lives.
+I am a curious, resourceful, and empathetic technologist with a passion for creating practical solutions that enhance our daily lives.

 I started in operations and product, wearing multiple hats in startups and purpose-driven orgs.
 Curiosity led me to explore different roles within product, building a strong foundation in problem-solving and cross-functional collaboration.
 A proud moment was leading a learning platform launch, boosting engagement by 15% through data-driven improvements.